HENDRIX-ZT2/ZT1-Sprites/README.md

 # ZT1-Sprites
 A plugin to automize sprite rendering for Zoo Tycoon 1.

-Automatic ZT1 Sprite Rendering for blender 2.78+
+Automatic ZT1 Sprite Rendering for blender 2.78+, using FFMPEG and https://github.com/jbostoen/ZTStudio.

 Be careful when downloading files, you should unzip and then rezip it without the parent folder.
 In blender, select the re-zipped file by clicking "File > User Preferences > Addons > Install from File..."